AviatrixSystems/Docs/HowTos/site2cloud_meraki.rst

 Add a Site2Cloud tunnel in Aviatrix Controller
 -----------------------------------------------
-1. Login to your Aviatrix Controller.
+1. Log in to your Aviatrix Controller.
 2. Select the Site2Cloud navigation item on the left navigation bar.
 3. Click on `+ Add New` near the top of the `Site2Cloud` tab.
 4. Under `Add a New Connection`, enter the following: